Quick introduction of Adelaide

 Does this beauty sound like the perfect balance for you?
 I’m tres chic, yet ready to jump in your lap and chill (and maybe even snore) at any given notice.
 Can I be your one-and-only canine of our castle, filling your life with a bundle of love, walks, and butt wiggles?
 Are you willing to help train me so I can get more comfortable with new people and canine friends?
 Please contact FernDog and let them know that Adelaide, the Down-to-Earth Noble Beauty, has that “je ne sais quoi” you’ve been searching for.

-Your message has been sent to The FernDog Rescue Foundation.
+Your message has been sent to Rescue Haven Foundation (formerly FernDog Rescue Foundation).

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.